Dudley Castle: The keep

 The castle keep dates from the rebuilding that started in 1262.
 It rests on the motte, constructed in the Norman period but somewhat reduced in height afterwards.
 The original building was slightly rectangular in plan with approximate dimensions 15 metres north to south and 22 metres east to west.
 The four drum towers on each corner are 9.8 metres in diameter.
 After the slighting at the end of the civil war, only the north side of the castle and parts of two of the drum towers remain.

 Main gatehouse

 A little to the east of the keep is the main gatehouse.
 Like the keep, it was subject to slighting at the end of the Civil War.
-Some elements of the Paganell's Norman castle remain in the structure but it mainly dates from the rebuilding carried out after 1262 by the de Somery family.
+Some elements of Paganell's Norman castle remain in the structure, but it mainly dates from the rebuilding carried out after 1262 by the de Somery family.
 A double gateway with two portcullises was constructed at this time.
-Under the Suttons, a barbican was added to the outside of the gatehouse so that the whole structure is sometimes called the 'Triple Gate'.
-Originally the gatehouse was connected to the keep by a thick curtain wall.
-When built, the gatehouse had three floors with the machinery for operating the portcullises on the first floor and a guard room on the second floor.
-Above the guard room were the battlements.
+Under the Suttons, a barbican was added to the outside of the gatehouse so that the whole structure was sometimes called the 'Triple Gate'.
+Originally, the gatehouse was connected to the keep by a thick curtain wall.
+When built, the gatehouse had three floors with the machinery for operating the portcullises on the first floor and a guardroom on the second floor.
+Above the guardroom were the battlements.